All 400 Wilko stores to close by early October, says union

 The GMB union, which represents more than 3,000 Wilko staff, revealed the damning update after a meeting with the retailer’s administrators on Monday morning.

-The retailer had already confirmed that 52 stores would shut this week, leading to 1,016 redundancies, with hundreds of other jobs losses across the business.

-The union said on Monday that its warehouses in Worksop and Newport are now both due to close on Friday September 15.
+The union said on Monday that Wilko’s warehouses in Worksop and Newport are now both due to close on Friday September 15.

-It added that a further 124 stores are due to close next week.
+It added that a further 124 stores are due to close next week, with these set to shut between September 19 and September 21.

+The retailer had already confirmed that 52 stores would shut this week, leading to 1,016 redundancies, with hundreds of other job losses across the business.

+It comes after a last-ditch attempt by the owner of HMV to strike a rescue deal for the retailer collapsed.

+“No worker caused the downfall of Wilko.
+But they will be the ones who will suffer – all as the owners get off scot-free.

+“GMB will not stop campaigning for the owners of this debacle to be held to account.”

-Wilko hired administrators from PwC early last month after it came under pressure from weak consumer spending and debts to suppliers.
+Wilko entered administration early last month after it came under pressure from weak consumer spending and debts to suppliers.

+Labour’s shadow business secretary Jonathan Reynolds said: “This is heartbreaking news for staff and their families who have been holding out hope of a deal that would protect their jobs.

+“Sadly, shuttered-up shops have become the norm under the Conservatives who have weakened the foundations of our economy with local high streets paying the price.”